kubernetes/enhancements/keps/sig-auth/5284-constrained-impersonation/README.md

 [existing SLIs/SLOs]: https://git.k8s.io/community/sig-scalability/slos/slos.md#kubernetes-slisslos
 -->

-I will introduce one additional access review check for request with impersonation.
+It will introduce one additional access review check for request with impersonation.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?